flyingmachine/brave-clojure-web/content/do-things.md

 Clojure's structural uniformity is probably different from what you're used to.
 In other languages, different operations might have different structures depending on the operator and the operands.
-For example, JavaScript employs a smorgasborg of infix notation, dot operators, and
+For example, JavaScript employs a smorgasbord of infix notation, dot operators, and
 parentheses:

 ```javascript